benlau/asyncfuture/README.md

-## AsyncFuture - Enhance QFuture for asynchronous programming
+## AsyncFuture - Use QFuture like a Promise object
 [![Build Status](https://travis-ci.org/benlau/asyncfuture.svg?branch=master)](https://travis-ci.org/benlau/asyncfuture)

 QFuture represents the result of an asynchronous computation.
 It is a powerful component for multi-thread programming.
 But its usage is limited to the result of threads.
 And QtConcurrent only provides a MapReduce usage model that may not fit your usage.
 Morever, it doesn't work with the asynchronous signal emitted by QObject.
 And it is a bit trouble to setup the listener function via QFutureWatcher.

 AsyncFuture is designed to enhance the function to offer a better way to use it for asynchronous programming.
+It provides a Promise object like interface.
 This project is inspired by AsynQt and RxCpp.

-Remarks: You may use this project together with [benlau/quickfuture: Using QFuture in QML](https://github.com/benlau/quickfuture) for QML programming.
+Remarks: You may use this project together with [QuickFuture](https://github.com/benlau/quickfuture) for QML programming.

 Features
 ========